lmedinatriana/Google-Map-API/README.md

 # Neighborhood Map

-You will develop a single page application featuring a map of your neighborhood or a neighborhood you would like to visit.
-You will then add functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the content.
+You will develop a single-page application featuring a map of your neighborhood or a neighborhood you would like to visit.
+You will then add additional functionality to this application, including: map markers to identify popular locations or places you’d like to visit, a search function to easily discover these locations, and a listview to support simple browsing of all locations.
+You will then research and implement third-party APIs that provide additional information about each of these locations (such as StreetView images, Wikipedia articles, Yelp reviews, etc).

 ## Getting Started

-For this project, I had to optimize this site for speed.
-Consequently, I had to optimize the critical rendering path and make the page render as quickly as possible.

-After testing the site on [Google PageSpeed](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Flmedinatriana.github.io%2Fwebsite-optimization "Google PageSpeed"), I found out that the site was runinng below 60 fps, and consequently it got a poor review both on mobile and desktop.

-To resolve these issues, I optimized the images (resizing, and decreasing the quality.), inline the CSS, minimize CSS and JS.
-Ultimately, All this changes, improved the rendering tremendously.
+For this project, I had to create a map of my neighborhood using various APIs.

-## Running Instructions
+## Running Instructions Locally

-1. To check the optimizations, please check dist and src folders respectively.
-2. The scr folder shows the original files to be optimized.
-3. The dist folder shows the optimizations made to the site.
-4. To run a test please go to [Google PageSpeed](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Flmedinatriana.github.io%2Fwebsite-optimization "Google PageSpeed"), and paste the following [published site link](https://lmedinatriana.github.io/website-optimization/ "Website Optimization Project").
+1. To run a test, please [click here](https://developers.google.com/speed/pagespeed/insights/?url=https%3A%2F%2Flmedinatriana.github.io%2Fwebsite-optimization "Google PageSpeed")
-5. Google PageSpeed Insights will analize the site and will provide tips to make the page faster.

-### Optimizations to Landing Page

-* No landing page redirects
-* Eliminated render-blocking JavaScript and CSS in above-the-fold content
-* Enabled compression
-* Minified CSS
+2. Search or click for a place on the list.
+3. Click on the red marker for more information.

+## Running Instructions Locally

+1. Download folder.
+2. Unzip folder and run index.html
+3. Search or click for a place on the list.
+4. Click on the red marker for more information.

+### Used Resources

-* Minified HTML
+* Foursquare API
-* Minified JavaScript
+* Google Maps
-* Optimized images
+* Knockout JS
-* Prioritized visible content
+* Bootstrap
-* Reduced server response time

-### Optimizations to views/js/main.js

-Optimizations made to views/js/main.js make views/pizza.html to render with a consistent frame-rate at 60fps when scrolling.

-* Applied document.getElementById() because Web API call is faster.
-* Applied document.getElementsByClassName() because Web API call is faster.
-* Created a local variable to save document.getElementsByClassName('randomPizzaContainer') outside the loop so the DOM is not explicitly touched in every iteration.
-* Calculated the number of pizzas needed to fill the screen, based on browser window resolution.
-* Put scrolltop out of loop because function was too expensive
-* Added randomPizzaContainer[i].style.width = newwidth;

 ## Authors